A Forward Reachability Perspective on Control Barrier Functions and Discount Factors in Reachability Analysis: Discussion

 Our formulation of forward reachability ensures compliance with the \cbfconstraint~in the CBF definition.
 Additionally, the value function is both continuous and bounded in $\R^n$, while the corresponding HJ-PDE has a unique solution.
-The central idea behind our approach is the usage of the discount factor backward in time, as $e^{\gamma t}$ where $t < 0$, in the definition of the discounted FRT value function \eqref{eq:Def_FRT_valueFunction}.
-In contrast to the discount in BRT formulations leading to the emergence of $-\gamma V_\gamma(x)$ in the corresponding HJ-PDEs (Table \ref{table:comparision_CBF_Reachability}, second row), the usage of discount in this way leads to the emergence of positive $\gamma V_\gamma(x)$ term in the FRT-HJ-VI \eqref{eq:thm_HJPDE}, and thus the satisfaction of the \cbfconstraint~(Table \ref{table:comparision_CBF_Reachability}, last row).
-Moreover, $e^{\gamma t}$ vanishes as $t$ approaches $-\infty$, thereby ensuring continuous, bounded value functions and the solution uniqueness of the FRT-HJ-VI, resulting from the contraction mapping property outlined in Section \ref{subsec:frt-hj}.
+The central idea behind our approach is the usage of the discount factor backward in time in the definition of the discounted FRT value function \eqref{eq:Def_FRT_valueFunction}.
+In contrast to the discount in BRT formulations leading to the emergence of $-\gamma V_\gamma(x)$ in the corresponding HJ-PDEs (Table \ref{table:comparision_CBF_Reachability}, first row), the usage of discount in this way leads to the emergence of positive $\gamma V_\gamma(x)$ term in the HJ-FRT-VI \eqref{eq:thm_HJPDE}, and thus the satisfaction of the \cbfconstraint~(Table \ref{table:comparision_CBF_Reachability}, last row).
+Moreover, $e^{\gamma t}$ vanishes as $t$ approaches $-\infty$, thereby ensuring continuous, bounded value functions and the solution uniqueness of the HJ-FRT-VI, resulting from the contraction mapping property outlined in Section \ref{subsec:frt-hj}.

-An example in Appendix \ref{appen:discussion-1d-ex} illustrates the limitations of the previous approaches and compares our formulation to these using a simple one-dimensional system.